 What are the best anti-acne medications for adult men?

-Benzoyl peroxide is the best medical grade ingredients for men with acne.
-No need to use prescription benzoyl peroxide or strength of 5% or 10%.
-Benzoyl peroxide 2.% will provide the maximal effect without irritating the skin and is the best choice for most men with acne.
+Benzoyl peroxide is the best medical-grade ingredient for men with acne—no need to use prescription benzoyl peroxide or strength of 5% or 10%.
+Instead, benzoyl peroxide 2.% will provide the maximal effect without irritating the skin and is the best choice for most men with acne.

 Topical and oral antibiotics for men with acne

 Topical antibiotics should never be used as a single acne treatment.
 They increase the risk of bacterial resistance.
-If used, they should be combined with topical benzoyl peroxide.
+If used, oral antibiotics should combine them with topical benzoyl peroxide.

 Oral antibiotics can help with acne that did not improve with topical treatment alone.
 That said, the effect of oral antibiotics is limited in time.
-Combining oral antibiotics need to be with an effective topical treatment that will maintain the results for the long term.
-Oral antibiotics can have side effects.
+Therefore, combining oral antibiotics needs to be with an effective topical treatment that will maintain the results for the long term.
+In addition, oral antibiotics can have side effects.
 The more common are e hives, stomach pains, diarrhea, dizziness, and headaches.